RoshnaVakkeel/be-inspired-pp5-ci/README.md

 ### JSX Validation using ESLint

+Full Report can be found [here](docs/testing/ESLint_validation_report.pdf).

 The JSX code was validated using the ESLint utility.
 As my fellow students spoke about configuring ESLint using GitPod gave issues, I decided to download my project and run it locally in Visual Studio Code editor.
 I installed the Eslint package again and tested all js modules using command `npx eslint filename.js`.

 Settings used:
 Check syntax and find problems
 JavaScript modules (import/export)
 React